MattNolanLab/ei-attractor/INSTALL.rst

 Prerequisites
 =============

-The project requires some common prerequisites:
+The model requires some common prerequisites:

 - Python 2.6/2.7
 - numpy  >= 1.6.2
 - scipy  >= 0.11.0
 - ideally matplotlib >= 1.1.1
 - in some cases the hdf5 library, but this is rather optional.
 If you don't want to use hdf5 in your simulation scripts, you will need to set the correct output data format (this is currently in a TODO state).

 All of these should be possible to install with your favorite installer (pip, easy_install, ...)